 Masculinity and Advertising

-These critics and others suggest that just as traditional advertising has for decades sexually objectified women and their bodies, today’s marketing campaigns are objectifying men in the same way.
-Research and anecdotal reports from doctors suggest that this new focus on fit and muscled male bodies is causing men the same anxiety and personal insecurity that women have felt for decades.[3]
+These critics and others suggest that, just as traditional advertising has for decades sexually objectified women and their bodies, today’s marketing campaigns objectify men in the same way.
+Research and anecdotal reports from doctors suggest that this new focus on fit and muscled male bodies is causing men the same anxiety and personal insecurity that women have felt for decades.[2]

 In ads aimed at children, boys are more likely to be portrayed in major roles and as being more adventurous and active than girls.
 On the rare occasion that male characters are portrayed in a domestic versus an outdoor setting, they commonly appear “hilariously inept” at any household chore they try to do.[4]

-Advertising also contributes to the narrow range of roles for men through the aggressive gender-coding of toy packaging.
-Despite boys’ interest in cooking and the popularity of shows such as Iron Chef among young boys, for instance, few makers of cooking toys have made any attempts to offer their products in gender-neutral packaging.[5]
-This is important because once boys and girls reach school age, they begin to prefer toys they see as being “right” for their gender, and to reject toys associated with the other gender – even if they had previously played happily with those same toys.[6]
+Advertising also contributes to the narrow range of roles for men through the aggressive gender-coding of toy packaging This is important because once boys and girls reach school age, they begin to prefer toys they see as being “right” for their gender – though this may be reduced if they see images of non-stereotyped play, such as a girl playing with a toy car.[4]

 [1] Depictions, Perceptions and Harm: A Report on Gender Stereotypes in Advertising.
 (Rep.) (2017) Advertising Standards Authority.